Non-RS type cyclic MDS codes over finite fields via cyclotomic field reduction: Non-RS cyclic MDS codes with flexible parameters

 \section{Non-RS cyclic MDS codes with flexible parameters}

 In this section, we give a construction of cyclic MDS codes over finite fields via cyclotomic field reduction.
 Based on this construction, many non-RS cyclic MDS codes have been derived.
-Before giving and proving the main results of this paper, we firstly prove a few more auxiliary results which will be needed in proving the main results.
+Before giving and proving the main results of this paper, we firstly prove a few more auxiliary results which will be used later.